-If the selected control method is Call to open door fill in the following fields:

-- Name (mandatory): freely selectable name for the door opener (can be custom name or alphanumeric). - Phone Number (mandatory): the phone number controlling the door opener. - Pin (mandatory): the PIN to open the door, same PIN as configured at Door opener device.
+- If the selected control method is Call to open door fill in the following fields: - Name (mandatory): freely selectable name for the door opener (can be custom name or alphanumeric). - Phone Number (mandatory): the phone number controlling the door opener.

-- FPK confirmation to open door (optional): confirmation key to open the door, default value is true. - Associated camera: name of the associated camera. - Automatic Door Video: When someone rings at the door, the phone rings.
+- Pin (mandatory): the PIN to open the door, same PIN as configured at Door opener device. - FPK confirmation to open door (optional): confirmation key to open the door, default value is true. - Associated camera: name of the associated camera.